Benature/obsidian-automation/README.md

 This plugin listen to specific events and trigger commands (which are available in command palette) based on those events.

+> Note: to use commands of Quick Add, remember to enable the ⚡️ icon in its settings. :)

 ## Install